Are NeRFs ready for autonomous driving? Towards closing the real-to-simulation gap: Method

 \subsection{Image augmentations}

 A classic strategy to obtain increased robustness to artifacts is to use image augmentations~\cite{simard2003best,murphy2022probabilistic}.
 Here, we select augmentations to represent various distortions present in rendered images.
 More specifically, we add random Gaussian noise, convolve the image with a Gaussian blur kernel, apply photometric distortions similar to the ones found in SimCLR~\cite{chen2020simple}, and, finally, downsample and upsample the image.
 The augmentations are applied sequentially, each with some probability.
+For reference, the perception models considered in this work are generally trained with no augmentations affecting image quality, or only photometric distortions.
 Details on hyperparameters can be found in the supplementary material, \cref{sec:img_aug_hyperparameters}.